mduessler/nvim-config/docs/development.md

 ### Naming

+All functions must be tested in ascending order of return value.

 1. **Bash tests** -- Syntax: `<Identifier>: <Description> - <Note>`.
    - *Identifier* is the name of the function to be tested.
    - *Description* is a brief description of the function result to be tested